Barbari goat: Characteristics

 The Barbari is a small goat of compact form.
 The head is small and neat, with small upward-pointing ears and small horns.
-The coat is short and is most commonly white spotted with brownish red; solid colours also occur.
+The coat is short and is most commonly white, spotted with brownish red; solid colours also occur.
 There is a polled strain, the Thori Bari.

 Use

-The Barbari is a dual-purpose breed, reared both for meat and for milk, and is well adapted for Indian conditions.
+The Barbari is a dual-purpose breed, reared both for meat and for milk, and is well adapted for arid and semi-arid Indian and Pakistani conditions.
 It is a seasonal breeder and is used for intensive farming.
 The milk yield is approximately 107 litres in a lactation of about 150 days.